 This is my favorite point from the book.

-The ideas explained of level of freedom –
+The ideas explained the level of Freedom –

 - A small wealth can enable you to take a break from work when you are sick without breaking the bank.

-- A bit more means waiting for good job to come around when you get laid off.
-This can be life changing.
+- A bit more means waiting for an excellent job when you get laid off.
+This can be life-changing.

-- Six month’s expense in saving accounts mean not being terrified of boss, as you won’t be ruined if you lose job and get time to find better work place.
-This can be liberating and can save ton of stress, anxiety.
+- Six months’ expense in saving accounts means not being terrified of your boss, as you won’t be ruined if you lose your job and get time to find a better workplace.
+This can be liberating and can save tons of stress and anxiety.